 “Can our products and services help the CIO become a hero in the boardroom?
 Can the CIO say, ‘IBM’s staff really helped me to achieve business growth’?”

 Focusing on a common target means that sales and marketing teams can align their KPIs and outreach tactics towards a joint objective.
-This way, outreach tactics can truly value-add to their audience.
+This way, outreach tactics can value-add to their audience.

 “We have data sitting all across our website and social media.
 At the end of the day, it’s going to take an organisational mindset shift to combine that with second and third-party data to give your customers relevant content.”